Equal1

 Tech participations

-TNO Ventures' involvement in spin-offs and startups is temporary.
+TNO Ventures' involvement in spin-offs, startups and scaleups is temporary.
 Once the companies have grown sufficiently, TNO seeks a suitable exit.